dabonneville/feedloggr/README.md

 Example
 -------
 Inside of `example/` is a fully working example app.
-You can either run `python app.py`, quick 'n easy, or `python manager.py`, with some more functionality.
-`manager.py` is using flask-script, which enables some custom commands you can run from the terminal:

-    routes              List all routes for this app. feeds               Show a list of all stored feeds. shell               Runs a Python shell inside Flask application context. update              Update all feeds stored in the database. runserver           Runs the Flask development server i.e. app.run()

-Run `manager.py -h [command]` for more details.

 Contribution
 ------------